pts/minilibc686/README.md

   minilibc686 #include files can be used (they have the proper #ifdef()s).
   To build a program, run `./minicc --utcc -o prog prog.c'.

+* tools/wcc386: OpenWatcom C compiler (released on 2023-03-04).
+It's
+  convenient to use it with *minicc* (see below).
+It is also the default C compiler for *minicc*: to build a program, run `./minicc -o prog prog.c`.

 * minicc: A C compiler frontend to build small, statically linked ELF-32 executables.
 Running minicc is the recommended way to build your programs using minilibc686.
 By default, these executables link against minilibc686,